kevin-dyer/unity-wc/src/components/unity-table/unity-table.md

 # unity-table

 ## Changelog:
+### v1.1.11
+- Fixed a bug with special characters in search filter.

 ### v1.1.10
 - Fixed a bug that caused the `hideFilter` property to also hide sort icons.